nishanthr200101/reactjs-portfolio/README.md

 ## Live Preview

-You can view the live version of my portfolio at [https://portfolio. nishanthr. kesug. com/](https://portfolio.nishanthr.kesug.com/).
+You can view the live version of my portfolio at [https://portfolio.nishanthr.kesug.com/](https://portfolio.nishanthr.kesug.com/).

 ## Features